 Ultimately, the main takeaway from THE COMEDIAN is the absolute vulgarity that runs throughout.
 It’s a challenge for this movie to go even 30 seconds without an obscenity of some kind.
 Crude sexual references are also common place.
 At the retirement home, Jackie leads everyone in a parody version of “Making Whoopee” with “Making Poopie.”
 Apparently, it’s funny to watch a bunch of old people singing about poop.
 It’s also supposedly hilarious to hear jokes about same-sex marriage, sexual abuse and sex in general – all paired with numerous “f” bombs and just about every other obscenity under the sun.
 Topics such as abortion, drugs, dysfunctional families, and extramarital sex outside of marriage are all thrown into the mix.
 THE COMEDIAN’s negative elements are mitigated slightly by some Christian references and a pro-life ending when a woman unexpectedly becomes pregnant.

+THE COMEDIAN opens with once-famous sitcom star, Jackie Burke, assaulting a heckler during his stand-up routine at a nightclub.
+JACKIE does a month in jail, but is released to community service.
+During this time, he meets Harmony, a young woman also sentenced for assaulting her ex-boyfriend.
+The two hit it off and become close, eventually forming a romantic bond.
+They provide a support system for each other as Jackie tries to reignite his stalled career.
+Meanwhile, Harmony comes to grips with the realization she’ll never achieve her dream of becoming a famous actress.
 One thing THE COMEDIAN has going for it is a plethora of A-list Hollywood stars.
 For movie junkies, it’s a joy to see so much talent working on the same project.
 However, that’s the only thing this movie really has going for it.
 Not only is the story lackluster, but the main takeaway is the absolute vulgarity throughout.
 It’s a challenge for this movie to go even 30 seconds without an obscenity of some kind.
 It’s all meant to come across as funny, but THE COMEDIAN achieves repulsion instead.